Dead Kennedys: Disputes over new commercial activities

 Matters were stirred up even further when the three bandmates invited Jello Biafra to "bury the hatchet" in the form of a band reunion.
 Jello Biafra felt it was unprofessional because no one contacted him directly.
-In addition, Biafra was disdainful of the reunion, and having long expressed his disdain for nostalgia and rock reunion/oldies tours in particular, argued that the whole affair was motivated by greed.
+In addition, Biafra was dismissive of the reunion, and having long expressed his disdain for nostalgia and rock reunion/oldies tours in particular, argued that the whole affair was motivated by greed.

 Several DVDs, re-issues, and live albums have been released since the departure of Biafra most recently on Manifesto Records.
 According to Biafra, the live albums are "cash-ins" on Dead Kennedys' name and his music.
 Biafra also accused the releases of the new live material of having poor sound quality.
 Furthermore, he has stated he is not receiving any royalties from the sale of any Manifesto Records releases.
 Consequently, he has discouraged fans from buying any Dead Kennedy reissues.
 The other band members denied Biafra's accusations regarding the live releases, and have defended the mixes as an effort of hard work.
 Biafra dismissed the new group as "the world's greediest karaoke band."
 Nevertheless, in 2003, Klaus Flouride said of performances without the band's former frontman: "There hasn't been a show yet that people didn't really like."

 Biafra further criticized them for advertising shows using his own image taken from the original 1980s incarnation of the band, which he labeled as false advertising.
 He attacked the reformed Dead Kennedys in a song called "Those Dumb Punk Kids (Will Buy Anything)", which appears on his second collaboration with sludge metal band the Melvins, Sieg Howdy!